MolBIFFM/diana/README.md

 ## Command Line Interface

-Instructions can be displayed by running
+Instructions can be displayed by running the following command:

 ```
 python3 diana/diana.py --help